godic97/godic97/README.md

 ## 🧠 Values
-* The Engineer, not Coder
+* Ordeals but no failures
 * What doesn't kill you makes you stronger
 * The important thing is the uncrushable mind